-"Frank Chance the future HOF first baseman" became "France Chance the future HOF player-manager" in 1905 at age 28, still in the prime of his sharp-hitting, fast-running career.
+"Frank Chance the future HOF first baseman" became "Frank Chance the future HOF player-manager" in 1905 at age 28, still in the prime of his sharp-hitting, fast-running career.
 (As noted in an earlier Tinker-Evers-Chance post, he led the NL in steals twice as a first baseman, not a common accomplishment.)

 Chicago already fielded a great roster in 1905--their record stood at 37-28 when he took over--but Chance upped team performance enough to capture 4 NL pennants and 3 World Series in the next five years, including their most recent championship in 1908.
 Hard to imagine a manager under 30 helming a team these days, let alone coming out on top.

 Frank Chance puts me in a bind because Classic checklisted their 1st series from #1 to #30 on card backs without distinguishing his #5 from his #18.
 So which do I buy?

 Thanks to a reasonable asking price, I solved this problem by buying both.
 There will probably never be a way to tell them apart, so delineating "which is the real #5" remains a philosophical question each collector must ask of themselves.